Featured Activities

 30 Minute STEMtastic Activities

 Geared towards middle school students, these activities can be adjusted for grade level and learning outcomes.
-They were developed at the request of teachers who wanted interesting activities that could be done at home, while online with their class, or at school.
-Other goals for the activities were flexibility, possibility for extensions, and the use of minimal supplies that students would not have to share.
-The DuPage ROE STEM Team goals for the learners are that they engage their critical thinking, problem solving, questioning, and experimentation skills, and that they learn in an enjoyable and authentic context.
-In the spirit of the Illinois Science Learning Standards and the Common Core State Standards in Mathematical Practice, we believe these activities will provoke questions as students work, and discuss their work with you and their classmates, and that those questions will motivate and drive their search for answers.
+Each could be done at school, while online with your class on an e-learning day, or, at home.
+They use minimal supplies.
+Skills to be utilized are: critical thinking, problem solving, questioning, and experimentation; engagement and authenticity are goals, too.
+In the spirit of the Illinois Science Learning Standards and the Common Core State Standards in Mathematical Practice, we believe these activities will provoke questions as students work, and discuss their work, and that those questions will motivate and drive their search for answers.

 • Paper Airplanes: Reverse engineer paper airplanes to determine how each paper airplane flies the way it does.